trms/nml/doc/nml-cmsgpack.md

 #3 Message format
 ##3.1 Lua representation
-A message is a userdata allocated by NML.
+A message is a table that contains a userdata pointing to a custom-allocated buffer, usually allocated by NML.
-The userdata has a metatable also created and assigned by NML.
+The message's table is populated with functions.
+These functions allow message payload allocation and message content access.

-The NML.Lua layer can populate the message's metatable.
+The NML.Lua layer will populate the message table functions, thus determining which allocators will be used.
-*(to be confirmed) NML does not define the __newindex function on the message userdata's metatable.
-So it must create a placeholder for all exported msg functions.

-A Message's metatable exposes the following API:

-    {
-      __gc,
-      __len,
-      alloc,      // allows a 3rd party C module to populate the pvBuffer realloc,    // ""
-      free,       // allows a 3rd party C module to manage the pvBuffer (overwrite it by first deleting it...) getbuffer,  // allows a 3rd oarty C module to retrieve pvBuffer getheader,  // allows a 3rd party C module to retrieve pvHeader setheader,  // allows a 3rd party to set the message header }

-The default implementation uses the following callbacks:
+A nml message table should expose the following functions (using nml's implementations in this example):

     msg.alloc = nml.msg_alloc
     msg.free = nml.msg_free
     msg.realloc = nml.msg_realloc
-    getmetatable(msg).__len = nml.msg_getsize
     msg.getbuffer = nml.msg_getbuffer
-    msg.getheader = nml.msg_getheader

-When NML allocates a msg_ud it will call the proper internal functions and populate the msg_ud metatable with the appropriate memory allocation functions.
-A default implementation for each of the metatable functions is provided by NML (api contract is guaranteed).
+    msg.getallocatortype = function() ... return the allocator string... end

+The above are used by C modules to access the message's payload.

 ###3.2 C representation
+If NML is used to allocate functions, then the allocator type should be set to "nml" (not case sensitive).
+The preferred allocator type is "NML ".
+Using this allocator will guarantee zero-copy on the nanomsg side.
+If the allocator type is set to "NML " some assumptions will be made in NML.core about the pvBuffer content (handled as a RIFF, see below).
+The buffer data will be accessed directly and not through the lua functions.

+NML's C core will access the message through its getbuffer api.
+Again if NML is the allocator then it will directly call the assigned C functions without using lua call.

+#####nml.send
+If the allocator type is set to "nml" then nml.core will use nanomsg's zero-copy mechanism.

+The allocator can also be set to a custom type, in which case NML.core will access the buffer's data through the buffer's Lua functions as found in the buffer's metatable.
+This will cause the buffer to be copied into a nanomsg-allocated buffer.

+#####nml.recv
+Receives a message from an SP socket and generates a new nml message out of it.

+    local my_message = nml.recv()

+The incoming data is always allocated by nanomsg. nml.core sets the message's table to use nml functions. nml.core sets the allocator type to "nml" upon receiving new data.

+###3.4 NML payload allocation
-The buffer is represented using a RIFF formatting.
+The buffer data is represented using a RIFF formatting.
 The first 4 bytes are the FCC code, followed by 4 bytes containing the size of the chunk (excluding the FCC and size identifiers), and followed by the chunk itself.

 The payload chunk may be followed by a junk chunk to satisfy alignment requirements.

 The FCC code is used to identify the payload type (ex: MSGP for MessagePack).
 FCC codes used are in the context of MediaCircus, and may clash with registered FCC codes.
+Note that the FCC code only allows four characters, which differs from the allocator, represented by a lua string.

+**The FCC code allows identification of the data type on the receiving end.

+**The RIFF format is what gets sent over the SP socket, regardless of the allocator type.

     0       4       8                                                         104     108     112       128
     +-------+-------+----------------------------------------------------------+-------+-------+---------+